 Disease nursery and resistance screening (led by Hwang and Fredua-Agyeman)

 Spores of some of the key novel pathotypes will be incorporated into soil in securely fenced areas to establish disease nurseries at CDC North.
 The area will be used as an ongoing resource to screen for new resistant lines of canola, and will be used as a demonstration area for clubroot extension activities and will be showcased in the upcoming International Clubroot Workshop in 2018.

 2018 International Clubroot Workshop (Entire Team)

-This major international event will be held at CDC North in 2018, where field trials will be showcased to international researchers, canola producers and industry leaders.
+This major international event was held at CDC North in 2018, where field trials will be showcased to international researchers, canola producers and industry leaders.

 The utility of genetic resistance as a clubroot management tool is at risk.
 The entire zone infested by clubroot is susceptible to resistance breakdown and every commercially available clubroot-resistant genotype of canola is potentially susceptible to novel clubroot strains.
 Deployment of resistant canola varieties must be combined with other clubroot management strategies.
 This project explored various strategies, including lime, canola cultivar rotation and perennial grasses.

 Hydrated lime (not limestone) can work